 Ever wondered how people around the world celebrate the festive season?
-We asked our international team in Berlin for some interesting facts about Christmas and New Year around the world.
-Here are 10 things you probably didn’t know…
+We asked our international team in Berlin for some interesting traditions about Christmas and New Year around the world.
+Here are 10 Christmas traditions from around the world that you probably didn’t know!

 1. In Venezuela, people listen to special music called “Gaita” which is only played in December.
 It is played on several instruments including the 'cuatro' (a four stringed guitar), the 'tambora' and the 'furro' (types of Venezuelan drums), and the 'charrasca' (a ribbed tube that you play with a stick), with lyrics in Spanish.
 Here's a link to listen to some popular Gaitas!

 2. In the Netherlands, “Sinterklaas” comes down the chimney on the 5th December, leaving presents and a short poem.
 As people get older, the poems become ruder!